 The IT sector has expanded its sphere to include many technologies to form a larger industry vertical called digital technologies.
-Every tangible object we use may be coded and made intelligent, creating a cardinal role for digital technology in any industry, sector and even our life in every possible way.

-"While automation is trickling into all industries, a significant shift is underway in how software is being made," says Mr. Ashwini Rath, CEO, Batoi Systems Pvt.
+Every tangible object we use may be coded and made intelligent, creating a cardinal role for digital technology in "While automation is trickling into all industries, a significant shift is underway in how software is being made," says Mr. Ashwini Rath, CEO, Batoi Systems Pvt.
 Ltd.